 Enhanced NLC ushers in new provisions and an updated list of compact nursing states

-Busy nurses are always keen to eliminate red tape, simplify processes and conserve precious time—whether during their shift, or when applying to work across state lines.
+Busy nurses are always keen to eliminate red tape, simplify processes and conserve precious time—whether during their shift or when applying to work across state lines.

 Luckily, the Nurse Licensure Compact (NLC) is a great mechanism for streamlining your eligibility for a variety of travel nursing opportunities in compact nursing states.

-The original Nurse Licensure Compact, sponsored by National Council of State Boards of Nursing (NCSBN), offers multistate licensure for eligible nurses to practice in any of the original 25 participating nursing compact states, without having to apply for additional licensure.
+The original Nurse Licensure Compact, sponsored by the National Council of State Boards of Nursing (NCSBN), offers multistate licensure for eligible nurses to practice in any of the original 25 participating nursing compact states, without having to apply for additional licensure.

 The compact’s mission is to “advance public protection and access to care through the mutual recognition of one state-based license that is enforced locally and recognized nationally.”

 But the original NLC is being replaced by the enhanced Nurse Licensure Compact, or eNLC, which has its own growing list of compact nursing states.

 The enhanced Nurse Licensure Compact, originally approved by state boards of nursing in 2015, is a new, revised licensure model that adds extra protections and replaces the original NLC.